nufdog (NUF) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 nufdog Historical Price

-According to the latest data gathered on nufdog live price page, the current price of nufdog is 0USD.
+According to the latest data gathered on nufdog live price page, the current price of nufdog is 0.000008USD.
 The circulating supply of nufdog(NUF) is

 In the past 24 hours, nufdog has shown a price movement of